MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

     - provides data
     - defines symbology, popups, permissions
     - "hosted" or "referenced"
-      - hosted: data saved on arcgis-portal
+      - hosted: data saved on a hosting-server
       - referenced aka federated: data in a file-gdb, a database, or another server

 ## Types